xuyanMax/phrases/ustvseries.md

 _Caroline Reynolds_ 女副总统

+_Alexande Mahone_

+_Paul Kellerman, Secrete Service_

 ### Places
 _Fox River State Penitentiary_

+### Narrative

+_Lincoln is accused of murdering Terrence Steadman and is sentenced to death and is incarcerated in Fox River where he awaits his execution_

+_Michael formulates an escape plan by commiting an armed robbery_

+_Michael befriends Sara Tancredi when he pretends to suffer from Type 1 diabetes in order to gain access to prison infirmary, when he receives his daily insulin shots_

+_The company frames Lincoln because of his father Aldo Burrows, and his former connections with the Company_

 ### Season 1, Episode 2*
 _`Twist the knif cut in my back`_ 扭动插在我背上的刀